brown-studios/minuet/README.md

 * No more squeaking motor!
 Replace your fan's original brushed motor with a quieter low maintenance brushless motor.
 * Install Minuet with simple hand tools: it is a complete drop-in replacement that does not require making any irreversible modifications so you can easily revert back to the original equipment later if you want.
-* Control your fan using your phone, Home Assistant, the built-in keypad, and/or a wired Maxxfan wall controller.
+* Control your fan using your phone, Home Assistant, the built-in keypad, a wired Maxxfan wall controller, and/or the Maxxfan IR remote.
 * Set the thermostat to automatically run the fan at your chosen temperature setpoint, fan speed, and direction.
 * Customize the [ESPHome](https://esphome.io/) configuration to add new features that better meet your needs.
 * Connect lights to your fan with the lighting and load accessory board.